apache/airflow/BREEZE.rst

         and prepare-airflow-packages second.

-        You can also specify --backport flag to prepare backport providers or --package-format to prepare one or both types of format supported.
+        You can also specify --backport flag to prepare backport providers or --package-format to prepare one or both types of supported formats.

         Examples: